U.S. News Rankings

 |School type||public, coed college|

 Interested in applying to University of Southern Indiana?
 Scores for either the ACT or SAT test are due August 15.
-The application fee at University of Southern Indiana is $35.
-It is less selective, with an acceptance rate of 71.6 percent.
+The application fee at University of Southern Indiana is $40.
+It is selective, with an acceptance rate of 71.8 percent.

 For more information about the tests, essays, interviews, and admissions process, visit the Applying to College knowledge center.